I am a former sports editor and historical baseball aficionado, now making a career in the hospitality industry.

 Wertz Saves The Day

-Had it not been for one power-hitting teammate, however, Trucks' outing may have just become another fine performance forgotten in the annals of baseball history.
-The game looked all but certain to be headed for extra innings when Vic Wertz stepped to the plate with two outs in the bottom of the ninth, but he would slug a home run to preserve Trucks' feat and give the Tigers a much-needed victory, just the team's seventh of the young season, which was coming just two seasons after Detroit were winners of 95 games.
+Had it not been for one power-hitting teammate, Trucks' outing may have just become another fine performance forgotten in the annals of baseball history.
+The game looked all but certain to be headed for extra innings when Vic Wertz stepped to the plate with two outs in the bottom of the ninth, but he would slug a home run to preserve Trucks' feat and give the Tigers a much-needed victory.
+It was just the team's seventh win of the young season, which came two seasons after Detroit were winners of 95 games.

 "When you belted that one, I jumped so high I hit my head on the top of the dugout," Trucks told Wertz in front of the media after the game.
 "That is the greatest hit I ever did see or want to see."